SJSU272LabF18/DockerGUI/README.md

 4. Create new containers by using generic images.
 5. Docker hub integration.
 6. View all images available on your docker hub account and create containers from it.

+### Additional Features (In progress)

+1. Create a dockerfile through a user form which requires user to populate his dependencies and ports required to be exposed.
+2. Upload a docker compose file directly and have a stack running just by hitting the start button.
+3. Push images to heroku to support CI/CD.
+4. Create a network through the application and group containers under the same network.